-Even if you're building for two-weapon fighting, Revenant Blade is an improvement is excellent but not necessarily your best option.
-It’s an option to replace Dual Weilder, and Revenent Blade isn't always better.
-Both feats provide a +1 AC bonus, so let's ignore that and compare the differences:
+If you’re building for two-weapon fighting, Revenant Blade is an improvement is excellent but not necessarily your best option.
+It’s an option to replace Dual Wielder, and Revenent Blade isn’t always better.
+Both feats provide a +1 AC bonus, so let’s ignore that and compare the differences:

 Revenant Blade adds the Finesse property to the Double Scimitar, making it equivalent to using a rapier and a dagger with Fighting Style (Two-Weapon Fighting).
 Dual Wielder allows you to use non-light weapons while two-weapon fighting, allowing you to use two rapiers, two longswords, or something else along those lines.
-Two rapiers is better than a double scimitar (if we ignore magic weapons), so Revenant Blade adds a +1 increase to either Strength or Dexterity (probably Dexterity) and doesn’t require a Fighting Style.
+Two rapiers is better damage than a double scimitar (if we ignore magic weapons), but Revenant Blade adds a +1 increase to either Strength or Dexterity (probably Dexterity) and doesn’t require a Fighting Style.

 Once you hit 20 Dexterity, Dual Wielder with Fighting Style (Two-Weapon Fighting) will have better damage output because two rapiers are again more powerful.
-But the possibility of magic items may tip things toward Revenant Blade since it's easier to find one magic weapon than two, and the resource cost to spend as Fighting Style is steep, so taking a Fighting Style (Defense) with Revenant Blade is a more effective combination than Dual Weilder.
+But the possibility of magic items tips things toward Revenant Blade since it’s easier to find one magic weapon than two, and the resource cost to spend as Fighting Style is steep, so taking a Fighting Style (Defense) with Revenant Blade is a more effective combination than Dual Weilder.

 Dragonmarks are detailed in Eberron: Rising from the Last War.
 Elves treat dragonmarks like a subrace, retaining their core racial traits and adding the traits provided by the dragonmark.